 Tell us why you want to be a real estate investor and what qualifications you have.
 If you are a first-time real estate investor, be prepared to talk about what other experiences or skills you have to help you succeed.
 For example, are you a homeowner?
 Do you have construction experience?
 Have your rehabbed properties for someone else?
 Are you a real estate agent who’s been working with real estate investors and now want to invest for yourself?
 You might have not flipped a property before, but need to have at least some qualifications to succeed as a real estate investor.

 We love working with borrowers who thrive in a challenging environment.
-What these borrowers lack in experience or resources, they compensate in perseverance and determination.
-When applying for a loan, show your lender that you have a fire in the belly.
+What these borrowers might lack in experience or resources, they compensate in perseverance and determination.
+When applying for a hard money loan, show your lender that you have a fire in the belly.
 We are often asked how fast we can get you pre-approved for a hard money loan or how fast we can close it.
-The answer is fast, but not if you dilly-dally on your end.
-Be responsive when we ask for documents.
+The answer is “fast”, but not if the borrower dilly-dallies on his or her end.
+Be responsive when a lender asks for documents.
 Show organization and thoroughness when supplying contracts and estimates.

 Leave a Reply